-Unit: Criminal Justice and Legal Studies
+Unit: College of Humanities and Sciences, School of Sciences and Math, Criminal Justice and Legal Studies

 "As a professor I seek to transmit a Biblical worldview about political ideas which recognizes Christ’s redemptive work as central to all points.
 In educating my students it necessary not only to teach them various facts, but specifically to call them to question their underlying assumptions of the nature of man, their relation to each other (i.e. justice), and their relation to God.
 Politics, as a structure of governing, is based upon a fundamental conception of the nature of man and the nature of the world.
 I seek to transmit these ideas by fostering the active learning of the students through the Socratic method; engaging students to think, analyze and debate the issues in relation to Christian principles, prudent goals, and specific policy application.
 I desire to convey enthusiasm and clarity in my teaching, while fostering inquiry and critical thinking in the students.
 I encourage them to express their thoughts through clear and concise conveyances; either written or oral.
 Through the formation and expression of a Biblical worldview, students are able to engage as Christian leaders in their sphere of influence, whether it be as informed citizens, their home or vocational calling, or as the political leaders of the next generation."